-Our healthcare system has come a long way over the past decade.
+Our healthcare system, including translational research and precision medicine, has come a long way over the past decade.
 Targeted vaccine breakthroughs and ongoing improvements in cancer treatment have transformed our ability to survive and recover from health issues that once seemed insurmountable.
 Meanwhile, we are gaining a better understanding of the uniqueness of individual peoples’ medical profiles and the variations between specific forms of diseases.
 Precision medicine (PM), as a core methodology for treatment, is able to synthesize complex, comprehensive data and ongoing testing to deliver improved care.
 As unique individuals who live in diverse bacterial, viral and environmental ecosystems, we all experience disease differently, and precision medicine is making this easier to quantify in a medical setting.

 Translational Research (TR), also known as translational medicine, has grown enormously of recent.
 As a field that has generally required clarification, TR increasingly serves as an interdisciplinary nexus, bringing medical innovations from the laboratory bench to the clinical bedside and then back to the lab for further improvement.
 The field comprehensively mediates several approaches in realizing a more intelligent targeting of therapeutic treatments, and inclusively facilitates focused research methods to push care forward.